ARAB YOUTH SUMMER INSTITUTE 2026 APPLICATION HERE

 Since its founding, AYO expanded to include weekly leadership development programs and partnerships with Oakland and San Francisco Unified School Districts.
 Focused on working-class Arab and Muslim youth across the Bay Area, AYO leaders gain the organizing skills to be able to successfully lead campaigns that advance racial and economic justice.
 Through AYO, Arab youth are able to identify and articulate their concerns, come up with ways to address them, and envision the world they are collectively building alongside other movements for social change.

 As part of the Summer Institute, youth participate in a weeklong retreat at AROC.
-The retreat focuses on sharpening their leadership skills and having youth engage in community-building, and cultural activities.
+The retreat focuses on sharpening their leadership skills and having youth engage in community-building, cultural activities, and having fun while doing so.
 Youth get a chance to explore their diasporic identities, the issues most impacting them, and strategies to improve the conditions in their communities.

-Youth leaders receive stipends to support their participation throughout the school year, as well as credit towards community service hours.
+Youth leaders receive community service hours to support their participation throughout the school year.